Family criticise police search as tributes pour in for three killed in Cardiff crash

 Darcy Ross and Rafel shared a Snapchat post of themselves together on Friday night – just hours before the crash in the early hours of Saturday.

-Another friend named Jack also paid tribute to Eve and the two other victims, He said: “Gutted and shocked to wake up to the news that Eve Smith and two others have passed away.
+Another friend also paid tribute to Eve and the two other victims.
+He said: “Gutted and shocked to wake up to the news that Eve Smith and two others have passed away.

 “Been on a few nights out with Eve or she’s been in the clubs and we’d always chat away for ages, she’d usually give me some fashion tips, or be offering me a drink and be praising me for how well I'm doing.

-“Such a kind hearted strong women, it don't seem real, such a young age, so so so sad, taken way too soon.
+“Such a kindhearted strong women [sic], it don't seem real, such a young age, so so so sad, taken way too soon.
 RIP Eve.”

-Gwent Police are yet to officially confirm the victims killed in the fire.

-According to family and friends of the victims who were leading search appeals on social media through the weekend, the five were undiscovered for 48 hours before being found.
+According to family and friends of the victims who were leading search appeals on social media, the five were undiscovered for 48 hours before being found.
 Firefighters were seen carrying stretchers and cutting equipment towards the car this morning.
 The car was removed on a flatbed truck at lunchtime after a private ambulance arrived to carry away the dead.

 A friend of the group, Billy Charlotte, wrote: “Forever young god has gained another 3 Angels please keep all family & friends in your prayers through this hard time god bless RIP Eve, Darcy and Rafel.”